⚡ Quick Answer

 Tables, unusual columns, text inside graphics, and creative layouts often look impressive to students but are risky in ATS environments.
 Some systems parse them well; others do not.
 Because freshers already need every trust signal they can get, the safer choice is usually a clean, conventional format.

-Even small issues matter: missing dates, inconsistent location formatting, broken links, or unconventional section names such as “career superpowers” instead of “skills” can reduce clarity.
+Even small issues matter: missing dates, inconsistent location formatting, broken links, or unconventional section names can reduce clarity.
 ATS-friendly writing is often just clear writing with fewer distractions.

 How to optimize without sounding repetitive